ayushdiagarwal/mini-social/README.md

 - [x] create apis for adding, removing comments
 - [x] using packages express mongoose dotenv bcryptjs jsonwebtoken cors
 - [x] associate the posts, comments and stuff with logged in users only
-- [ ] Associate comments with a post
+- [x] Associate comments with a post
+- [ ] Add api for liking/unliking api
 - [ ] keep count of all the posts a user liked (so they can't like it more than once)
 - [ ] Create API for liking/unliking posts
 - [ ] Track counts of posts and comments for each user (for profile stats)